 The draw for the World Cup is announced at a launch in Leeds.
 Australia and England are drawn to meet in the tournament opener at the home of rugby union, Twickenham.

 St George Illawarra centre Paul McGregor makes his comeback to rugby league after a 16-month lay-off in the Dragons’ 36-12 trial game win over the Sydney Roosters at WIN Stadium.
-McGregor captain the Dragons in the 1999 grand final but then a shoulder reconstruction wiped out his entire 2000 season.
+McGregor captained the Dragons in the 1999 grand final but then a shoulder reconstruction wiped out his entire 2000 season.
 He retired at the end of 2001.

 The NRL outline plans for the controversial two-referee system to be introduced at premiership level for the upcoming 2009 season.